-Discover UBC and meet other Aboriginal students through the University’s orientation programs, including the Aboriginal Student Orientation on the Okanagan campus and the First Nations House of Learning Open House and Welcome Reception on the Vancouver campus.
+Discover UBC and meet other Indigenous students through the University’s orientation programs, including the Indigenous Student Orientation on the Okanagan campus and the First Nations House of Learning Open House and Welcome Reception on the Vancouver campus.
 All First Nations, Métis, and Inuit students are welcome.
 Explore your campus and find out how you can get involved at UBC.

-Find out about the communities on UBC's Vancouver and Okanagan campuses and discover a space for yourself.Visit Page
+Find out about the communities on UBC's Okanagan and Vancouver campuses and discover a space for yourself.Visit page

-Explore the range of clubs and societies on offer at UBC.Visit Page
+Explore the range of clubs and societies offered at UBC.Visit page